shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 ### Specific `extId`

-If you need to add specific `extId` to products in data fixture you will have to update creation of products in [`ProductDataFixture::load`](https://github.com/shopsys/shopsys/blob/master/project-base/src/DataFixtures/Demo/ProductDataFixture.php).
+If you need to add specific `extId` to products in the data fixture, you will have to update the creation of products in [`ProductDataFixture::load`](https://github.com/shopsys/shopsys/blob/master/project-base/src/DataFixtures/Demo/ProductDataFixture.php).

 ```diff